JakeBar/Recipe-Book/RECIPES/001_tacos_with_lamb_shoulder copy.md

-<div style="page-break-after: always;"></div>

 # Tacos with Lamb Shoulder

 This recipe is super easy to get going with a bit of prep.
 Stolen from Sachi Eapen
-Note: Do no cook this for your vegetarian friends such as Ajaya Haikerwal
+Note: Do no cook this for your vegetarian friends such as Ajaya Haikerwal 🤦

 ## Ingredients